riscv-admin/vector/minutes/2023/2023-07-17/README.md

 - Additional GPU-like capabiltiies for RISC-V (streaming, large regiser files, and contro-flow divergence already above).

-- General planning of the encoding space and instruction formats, resulting in better integration guidelins for custom instructions.
+- General planning of the encoding space and instruction formats, resulting in better integration guidelines for custom instructions.

 - Coprocessor interface (a broader area than just SIMD, but we want to capture the SIMD requirements).

 ## Ongoing work

 - Allen Baum (Esperanto) tells us about an idea he is working on for extending the vector extension with ad-hoc mask registers (rather than reusing the LSB of v0).
 This is in line with one of Esperanto's designs.
-(Guy to potentially speak on 2023-JUL-24.)
+(Allen to potentially speak on 2023-JUL-24.)

 - Guy Lemiux to talk about work on coprocessors done within his university research group, both in terms of ISA implications and communication buses.
 (To be scheduled.)